BECOMING A STEINWAY SCHOOL

 "One of our music professors, Dr. Neil Rutman, went to New York recently to play and select our pianos.
-He chose this particular 9-foot concert grand because it has a power and a warmth and a color to the sound that makes it unique in Arkansas," explained Dr. Jeff Jarvis, chair of the music department.
+He chose this particular 9-foot concert grand because it has a power and a warmth and a color to the sound that makes it unique in Arkansas," explained Dr. Jeff Jarvis, former chair of the music department.
 "We have purchased five great instruments, but this particular instrument is extraordinary.
 If you were a pianist who had played over the course of 30 to 40 years, this concert grand would give you pause because it's truly a special instrument."

 In addition to the concert grand, UCA also rolled out two 7-foot grand pianos to be placed in teaching studios and two smaller grands for piano majors.

 Private funds designated for this project will be used to purchase an additional 40 pianos that are a mix of Steinways built in New York and other Steinway facilities.

 The pianos will be placed in studios, classrooms and recital halls throughout Snow Fine Arts Center and will benefit approximately 200 music majors along with an additional 100 non-music majors taking classes in the department.